By Mark Gullotta on February 26th, 2021 in

-Creating a living trust used to be an expensive process, but not anymore.
+Is a Living Trust Expensive?
+Living trusts used to be exclusively expensive, but not anymore.
 It used to be an instrument used by the rich and famous, but these days it has become affordable.

 The cost naturally depends on the complexity of the family case.
-But if you understand that a living trust is designed to avoid the high costs and time of Probate, and since death is inevitable, it is clear that it is worth it.
+However, should you calculate the high costs and time of Probate, you may find the comparative costs to your heirs is significantly higher.

-The value of a living trust document is measured when a family member dies or become incapacitated.
-A document that has not been drafted or executed properly may end up costing much more than a well-crafted living trust done by an experienced practitioner.
+Sadly, the true value of the living trust may not be clear to all until after family member dies or become incapacitated.
+Which, of course, if far too late for a proactive process.
+A poorly drafted and/or executed document may end up costing much more than a well-crafted living trust done by an experienced practitioner.

 The more apropos question is: “is the absence of the correct and executed living trust expensive?”
 To which the answer is most probably: Yes!

 Hence, an experienced trust administrator may complete tasks including but not limited to